mdolab/idwarp/doc/building.rst

     cp config/defaults/config.LINUX_GFORTRAN_OPENMPI.mk config/config.mk

-Once you have copied the config file, compile ADflow by running:
+Once you have copied the config file, return to the root directory and compile IDWarp by running:

 .. prompt:: bash